 I don't say no to any of these sorts of side dishes, ever.
 Marshmallow topped or buttery pecan crumbles spread all over, all are perfection to me.

 The buttery topping is what I think pairs so well with the sweetness of the butternut squash in this version.
 It almost tastes too good to be true.
+You can make this Pumpkin Pie Crumble as well if this kind of dish is your favorite!

 The part that makes this recipe a bit time consuming is the roasting of the butternut squash.
 The good thing though is that you can roast it in advance to save time the day that you make your Butternut Squash Casserole.

-Butter or grease a 9 inch square pan and pour the butternut squash mixture into it.
-Add the crumble topping evenly over top.
-Bake for about 40 minutes or until the topping is browned and the butternut squash layer has set.
+- Add the crumble topping evenly over top.
+Bake for about 40 minutes or until the topping is golden brown and the butternut squash layer has set.

-Cool for about 10 minutes and serve!
+- Cool for about 10 minutes and serve!

 - You can eat this butternut squash casserole warm or cold.
 I have had it both ways several times and still can't figure out which I like better.